API Reference

 }

-Injected into every tool invocation. signal is aborted when the client disconnects. tools is the registry of all tools bound to the current route, typed as TTools.
+Injected into every tool invocation. signal is aborted when the client disconnects. tools is the registry of all tools bound to the current route, typed as TTools. fs is the workspace filesystem handle, available when the workspace capability is active.

 See Tools.